On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo

 Lensing allows us to reconcile the mass posterior from LVK to that expected for the GW sources considered here by adjusting the true redshift of the merger.
-We assign a true chirp mass $\mathcal{M} = (m_1 m_2)^{3/5}(m_1+m_2)^{-1/5} = 1.18\,{M}_{\odot}$, which corresponds to the best-fit describing the KN AT2017gfo observed in conjunction with GW170817 \citep{nicholl21}.
-Following $\mathcal{M}(1+z)=\tM\,(1+\tz)$, the true redshifts of GW 190930$\_$193541, GW191216$\_$213338 and GW 200115$\_$042309 would be $z = [6.0, 6.0, 0.9]$, respectively.
-We note that this would yield extreme magnification for GW 190930$\_$193541 and GW191216$\_$213338, compared with the predictions in \citet{smith21}.
+We adopt a true chirp mass $\mathcal{M} = (m_1 m_2)^{3/5}(m_1+m_2)^{-1/5} = 1.18\,{M}_{\odot}$, which corresponds to the best-fit describing the KN AT2017gfo observed in conjunction with GW170817 \citep{nicholl21}.
+Following $\mathcal{M}(1+z)=\tM\,(1+\tz)$, the true redshifts of GW 190930$\_$133541, GW191216$\_$213338 and GW 200115$\_$042309 would be $z = [6.0, 6.0, 0.9]$, respectively.
+We note that this would yield extreme magnification ($\mu > 3000$) for GW 190930$\_$133541 and GW191216$\_$213338, compared to the predicted values for O3, whose distribution peaks at $\mu \approx 1000$ \citep{smith21}.
 Therefore, we also consider a higher intrinsic chirp mass $\mathcal{M}[M_{\odot}] = 2$ for these two events, which translates into individual binary masses $m_1=m_2=2.3\,M_{\odot}$ when considering equal mass ratio merger, and a true redshift $z\approx3.0$.
 This increase in true intrinsic chirp mass is within the range of NS masses inferred by \citetalias{lvc21}.